 CI/CD Runner Allocation

-Assign CI/CD workflow jobs to the cheapest compatible runner type, subject to concurrency limits, with scenario analysis across capacity levels.
+Assign CI/CD workflow jobs to the cheapest compatible runner type, subject to concurrency limits, with scenario analysis across capacity levels and conflict analysis to diagnose an infeasible outage.

 Browse files